A chronology of key events

 2012 January - Talks by three main opposition parties aimed at forming coalition fail, destroying hopes of challenge to ruling Botswana Democratic Party.

-2013 November - Government says it will the commercial hunting of wildlife from 2014, citing a sharp decline in animal populations.
+2012 November - Government says it will ban the commercial hunting of wildlife from 2014, citing a sharp decline in animal populations.